MapsterMapper/Mapster/README.md

 | **Mapster 2.0** | **515** |       **1251** |      **950** |        **1037** |        **2455** |        **2342** |
 | Native          |     458 |            790 |          870 |            1253 |            3037 |            2754 |

-(NOTE: Benchmark runner is forked from [ExpressMapper](https://github.com/Expressmapper/ExpressMapper).
+(NOTE: Benchmark runner is from [ExpressMapper](https://github.com/Expressmapper/ExpressMapper).
 Benchmark was run against largest set of data, times are in milliseconds, lower is better.
 Blank values mean library did not supported.)

+And here are list of new features!
+- Projection is improved to generate nicer sql query
+- Mapsters is now able to map struct
+- Flagged enum is supported
+- Setting is now much more flexible
+    - You can now both opt-in and opt-out setting
+    - Setting inheritance is able to inherit from interface
+    - Setting inheritance is now combined (it does not only pick from the closest parent)
+    - New rule based setting, you can defined your setting more granular level
+    - Setting is no more static, you can overload your setting to use different setting for your mapping
+- You can ignore properties by attributes
+- Now you can setup your map from different type ie `config.Map(dest => dest.AgeString, src => src.AgeInt)`
+- Mapster is now support circular reference mapping!

 ###Get started